sinclairzx81/typebox/readme.md

 ### Not Types

 TypeBox provides support for the `not` keyword with `Type.Not`.
 This type is synonymous with [negated types](https://github.com/microsoft/TypeScript/issues/4196) which are not supported in the TypeScript language.
 Partial inference of this type can be attained via the intersection of `T & not U` (where all Not types infer as `unknown`).
-This can be used in the following context to narrow for broader types.
+This approach can be used to narrow for broader types in the following context.

 ```typescript
 // TypeScript